Utah solar rebates and incentives: 2024 guide

 When the sun isn’t shining and you need grid electricity to power your home, the utility company just starts drawing against your credits.
 You won’t pay for electricity until those credits run out.

-Batteries can make good financial sense as part of a home solar system in Georgia.
+Batteries can make good financial sense as part of a home solar system in Utah.
 The state’s net billing policy incentivizes solar owners to hoard as much of their own solar power as possible, rather than sending it to the grid.

 The best solar battery incentive in Utah is actually a federal tax credit.
 All batteries above 3 kWh in size are eligible for a 30% credit, just like solar panels.